The second group of draft regulations was posted below on July 24, 2017, and will be available for public comment until to Sept. 22, 2017.

 - establish that the code of conduct and any related bylaw be reviewed every four years.

 See the full draft Council and Council Committee Meetings Regulation.

-What’s changing: The Municipal Government Amendment Act added in authority to make regulations defining “meeting” and additional classes of matters for which a meeting may be closed to the public to ensure transparency and hold municipal councils accountable.
+What’s changing: The Municipal Government Amendment Act added in authority to make regulations defining “meeting” to ensure transparency and hold municipal councils accountable.
 This new regulation was drafted to accompany that requirement and proposes to: